fangyuan00/test/README.md

-create a merge commit: the second commit test manual merge: the first commit test manual merge: the second commit
+create a merge commit: the second commit test manual merge: the first commit test manual merge: the second commit test manual merge for the master branch - commit v2

 this is a commit in the master branch to test manual merge...